crreinschild/PhpPractice/NOTES.md

 I ran out of time so I'm going to try to get as much documented as possible.
 I got search working, but you need to open the select dropdown to see the results.
 Unfortunately there's an issue with selecting the location.
 Just to show the weather request is working, I left the Refresh button in the UI to click for Raleigh weather.

+### Final Reflection

+I miss-managed my time.
+I spent too much time focusing on single problems until they were solved.
+Instead, I should have taken a step back after spending 30-60 minutes on each task, and then moved on to the next task.
+I also got too focused on the UI and making it look decent, when I should have focused on getting the functionality working first.

+In a real-world scenario, I would have spent less time trying to solve the problems myself and instead asked for help from someone more familiar with laravel/tailwind/livewire.
+While I like to solve it myself, I appreciate the feedback from experienced engineers on where I should be looking.
+On at least 3 occasions, I spent a lot of time learning about a feature, only to find that it is an "old way" of doing things, or no longer best practice.

+All in all, I enjoyed the challenge and I learned a lot.
+Please enjoy my very first PHP/Laravel project.